adambard/learnxinyminutes-docs/markdown.html.markdown

 <!-- Block quotes are easy and done with the > character. -->

 > This is a block quote.
 You can either
-> manually wrap your lines and put a `>` before every line or you can let your lines get really long and wrapp on their own and it doesn't make a difference so long as they start with a `>`.
+> manually wrap your lines and put a `>` before every line or you can let your lines get really long and wrap on their own.
+> It doesn't make a difference so long as they start with a `>`.

 > You can also use more than one level
 >> of indentation?